 The lingering effects of the March 2011 Japanese earthquake, tsunami and Fukushima nuclear disasters are captured by filmmaker Christopher Noland---an American living and working in Tokyo during the catastrophic events, who volunteered for the cleanup in Northeastern Japan, documenting true stories from those affected by the disaster.

-An English teacher turned volunteer, human rights activist, and powerful advocate, he courageously risked his safety and health to volunteer in the most disaster affected regions.
+A man turned volunteer, human rights activist, and powerful advocate, he courageously risked his safety and health to volunteer in the most disaster affected regions.
 Christopher is a first time writer, director and filmmaker who had the courage to set out on a search for answers most would never ask.
 What he got was more than he ever set out for, including a soundtrack contribution of "Kurushi" by Yoko Ono.

 "The only way to save the children of Fukushima, is to get the world involved."

 The World Premiere on 3.11.13 benefitted

 Save Minami-Soma Project, providing clean water and food to Japanese citizens still living in emergency conditions.